-The second K-9 was Barry, a Belgian Malinois, who served from 2001 until his retirement in 2008.
-After retirement, Barry was sold to his handler, Lt.
-Todd Moran.
+Grants Pass Police's second K-9 was Barry, a Belgian Malinois, who served from 2001 until his retirement in 2008.
+After retirement, Barry was sold to his handler, Captain Todd Moran.
 In 2012, Barry passed away after enjoying a wonderful and fulfilling life.
 After proving the value of K-9 teams, several other teams have followed.
 K-9 Rommel and his handler, now Lieutenant Justin DeKruger, K-9 Rocco and his handler, Corporal Jesse Wallace.
 Recently, Sergeant Jeff Gaunt simultaneously retired with K-9 Brock.
 Sergeant Gaunt was the founding handler of what is now our K-9 program.
 Jeff remains a state-certified Master Trainer through the Oregon Police Canine Association.

-The K-9 teams train weekly and they are certified through the Oregon Police Canine Association.
+The K-9 teams train weekly, and they are certified through the Oregon Police Canine Association.
 The K-9 teams also attend numerous civilian functions each year.
 These include school visits, local civic groups, and public education programs.